OSVR/OSVR-Docs/Device-Descriptor-Practices.md

-This is an ad-hoc collection of practices for setting up good semantic alias trees for devices.
+This is an ad-hoc collection of practices for setting up device descriptors, in particular good semantic alias trees for devices.

 ## For controller buttons that are labeled, make the semantic alias the label, in lowercase.